Tone-deaf EU letter ups tension on child-abuse law

 Acrimony over a European Commission bill to detect child sexual abuse online continues to mount, as EU officials brush away critical views of rights defenders.

-The tension follows a recent letter by EU home affairs commissioner Ylva Johansson refuting reports that Thorn,a Hollywood-backed tech firm, had undue influence and stood to earn a lot of money on the back of a new law to prevent and combat child sexual abuse (CSA).
+The tension follows a recent letter by EU home affairs commissioner Ylva Johansson refuting reports that Thorn, a Hollywood-backed tech firm, had undue influence and stood to earn a lot of money on the back of a new law to prevent and combat child sexual abuse (CSA).

 Join EUobserver today